JamitLabs/JLCoordinator/README.md

 # JLCoordinator Framework
 A basic coordinator pattern implementation with presenter approach.
-Coordinator are managing the screen flow of your app and coordinating the connection between the UI and your Models.
+Coordinators are managing the screen flow of your app and coordinating the connection between the UI and your models.

 ## Installation
 The framework is configured to work with `Swift Package Manager`.
 Just add it to your dependencies.